liam-wolfgang/Liam-Gosnell--AI-for-Programmers-Final-Project/README.md

 ---

 ## 3. AI-Powered Solution
-We propose developing an AI-driven prediction model that:
+I propose developing an AI-driven prediction model that:
 - **Inputs:** Proposal details, client profile, industry, proposed services, estimated delivery costs, and historical deal outcomes
 - **Outputs:** Predicted profit for each of the next 4 quarters (if the deal is won), along with a confidence score and the top factors influencing the prediction